odoo/documentation/accounting/bank/feeds/synchronize.rst

 Moreover, a transaction can be visible in your bank account but not being fetched by Yodlee.
 Indeed, the transaction in your bank account can have the status "pending" and not the status "posted".
-In that case, Yodlee won't import it, you will have to wait that the status changes.
+In that case, Yodlee won't import it, you will have to wait till the status changes.

 What is important to remember is that Yodlee is not a service fetching transactions in real time.
-This is a service to facilitate the import of the bank statement in the database.
+This is a service to facilitate the import of the bank statements to the database.

 Is the Yodlee feature included in my contract?
 ----------------------------------------------